 Anyway, it’s time to boot this sucker and mow down waves of aliens:

-In overall, I consider Expendable a pretty average game and if you’re a fan of run-and-gun style shoot’em ups; like Contra, Cannon Fodder or Midnight Resistance, you might want to give it a shot but, otherwise, I can’t really recommend it.
+Overall, I consider Expendable a pretty average game and if you’re a fan of run-and-gun style shoot’ em’ ups; like Contra, Cannon Fodder or Midnight Resistance, you might want to give a shot but, otherwise, I can’t really recommend it.
 Like I said before, it’s too generic and bland.
-If it had better controls and more humor throughout the game, Rage could have a serious spiritual successor to Contra on their hands.
+If it had better controls and more humour throughout the game, Rage might have had a great spiritual successor to Metal Slug or Cannon Fodder on their hands.

 I haven’t played any of the console versions, so I can’t really compare them with the PC version.
 You can buy the PC version here at GOG.com or here at Steam.
 Around 2012, a port of the Dreamcast version called Expendable: Rearmed was released for Android, but it’s no longer available on Google Play.

 I know this was a somewhat short review, but then again, there isn’t much to say about this game.
 But next time, I promise to avenge this with a better and bigger review.
 Until then, keep on shooting and playing.